Where do I start?

 Do I have to apply for financial aid every year?

 Yes.
 Every year you must fill out the FAFSA.
-If you have already completed a Federal Direct Stafford Master Promissory Note you still need to complete a DMU Direct Loan Request Form to indicate the amount you want to borrow (the same applies for Grad Plus Loan).
+If you have already completed a Federal Direct Unsubsidized Master Promissory Note you still need to complete a DMU Direct Loan Request Form to indicate the amount you want to borrow (the same applies for the Direct Grad Plus Loan).

 Is there a deadline to apply for financial aid?

 In general, no. But certain loans or scholarships may have deadlines.
-For example the Perkins loan and some DMU scholarships have deadlines.
+For example some DMU scholarships have deadlines.
 You should allow ample time for school and Direct Loan processing.

 Do I have to put parental information on my FAFSA?

-Only if you plan on applying for a Perkins loan and/or a Super Primary Care Loan (4th year D.O. only) if students are not considered Independent by HHS.
+Only if you plan on applying for a Super Primary Care Loan (4th year D.O. only) if students are not considered Independent by HHS.
 Please refer to loan section for details and deadlines.